ProfilePic

 • Money Market Account

-Savings accounts are an excellent choice for parking money for future purchases, emergency uses, and when you want to earn a bit more interest on your reserves.
-Savings accounts can vary by the bank or credit union so you should compare and shop around to find the best one for you.
+Savings accounts are excellent choices for parking money for future purchases, emergency uses, and when you want to earn more interest on your reserves.
+Savings accounts can vary by bank or credit union, so you should compare and shop around to find the best one.
 If you currently have a checking account with a financial institution, it might be the best place to look first, but keep your options open and see what’s out there.

 Types of Savings Accounts

 Most banks and credit unions offer several different types of savings accounts.
-Base the account type that you’re looking for on the liquidity, interest, and other factors of the account options offered by financial institutions.
+Base the account type you’re looking for on the liquidity, interest, and other factors of the account options financial institutions offer.
 Here are three of the most common types of savings accounts that you will likely come across:

 Money Market Account – The interest rates on money market accounts tend to be higher than a regular savings account.
-To earn this interest, you are typically required to hold a higher balance.
+You are typically required to hold a higher balance to earn this interest.
 The six-transaction limit also applies to money market accounts.
 Some financial institutions will also provide a debit card or checkbook to access your funds.

-Certificates of Deposit – Out of the three types of accounts, CDs typically pay the highest interest rates.
-The financial institution will hold an agreed-upon amount for a certain length of time, which is called the term.
-Withdrawing your money before the term will typically result in an early withdrawal fee.
-In general, the longer the term, the better the interest rate is on a CD.
+Certificates of Deposit – CDs typically pay the highest interest rates out of the three types of accounts.
+The financial institution will hold an agreed-upon amount for a certain time, called the term.
+Withdrawing your money before the term typically results in an early withdrawal fee.
+The longer the term, the better the interest rate is on a CD.
 Terms can range from a few months to several years.

-Once you’ve decided on the type of savings account to open, it’s time to look at some key factors that should play into your decision.
+Once you’ve decided on the type of savings account to open, you should consider some key factors.

 A Competitive Interest Rate

-Among the most important reasons to put your money into a savings account is that you will earn more interest than what’s possible in a non-interest bearing checking account.
+Among the most important reasons to put your money into a savings account is that you will earn more interest than possible in a non-interest-bearing checking account.
 Your money should be working for you in a savings account.
 Look for accounts that offer competitive interest rates, and be aware that the range can vary.
 Online banks have traditionally offered higher interest rates, though that’s changing.
-You could find a traditional bank or credit union that has comparable interest rates with online-only banks.
+You could find a traditional bank or credit union with comparable interest rates to online-only banks.

 Are Fee-Free